4B1N1TIO/Generate_Chess_Puzzles/README.md

 ![banner](banner.png)

+## Feedback and Contribution
+If you find a bug or if you have a feature request , please file an issue.

+Contribution is always welcome.
+Let me know that you want to contribute and please raise an issue before making a PR, so that the issue and implementation can be discussed before you write any code.

-Good luck solving your created checkmate puzzles!
+Good luck solving your on the fly created checkmate puzzles!